limestonenetworks/oneportal-whmcs/README.md

 	php -q /full_path_to/whmcs/modules/servers/oneportal/usageupdate.cron.php

 We recommend every 5 minutes.
 If you use this feature, be sure to put your API key on line 4 of usageupdate.cron.php where you see "$oneportal_api_key ="

+# Cloud Servers Setup

+For every hosting product/service while you set them up:

+1. Go to the "Module Settings" tab
+2. Select "Oneportalcloud" as the "Module Name"
+3. Input your Oneportal user and password.
+This user must have the correct privileges set from within Oneportal.
+4. Check any options you'd like
+5. The options for Ram/Storage/OS/Cores serve as the default for any cloud server you provision.
+This gives you the ability to either create multiple products with a set configuration or you can create configurable options for these fields.
+Scalability will not be possible without configurable options being setup.
+5. Change the "rDNS Domain" to your domain name
+6. When the product is activated it will create the server and set the Server ID (explained below) for you.

+Then, go to the "Custom Fields" and add a field with the following:

+- Field Name: Server ID
+- Field Type: Text Box
+- (optionally) Description: Unique Server ID within the data center
+- (optionally) Click "Admin Only" if you don't want to show this information to the client
+- (optionally) Click "Show on invoice" if you want the Server ID on your clients' invoices

+## Setting up configurable options

+If you wish to have scalable cloud servers and/or give your users the ability to choose the configuration options of their cloud server then follow the instructions here.

+1. Go to Setup -> Products/Services -> Configurable Options
+2. Create a new group
+3. Click the edit group button
+4. Click add new configurable option
+5. From this screen you can add the options that you wish
+6. The option names are case sensitive and must be one of the following: Ram, Storage, Cores, OS
+7. Choose type of dropdown and add an entry for each option you want to be available.
+The accepted options for each type are listed below.
+8. The input is expected to be one from this list.
+If it is not then it will result in the server being unable to provision.

+Option paramaters
+> Ram => 512MB,1GB,2GB,4GB,8GB,16GB,32GB

+> Storage => 5GB,10GB,15GB,20GB,50GB,100GB,120GB,140GB,160GB,180GB,200GB

+> Cores => 1,2,3,4,5,6,7,8,9,10,11,12

+> OS => CentOS 5.9 x64,CentOS 6.4 x64,Debian 7.0 x64,Fedora 18 x64,Gentoo 12.1 x64,Red Hat Enterprise Linux 5.9 x64,Red Hat Enterprise Linux 6.4 x64,Ubuntu 13.04 x64,Ubuntu 12.10 x64,Arch Linux 2012.12 x64,CloudLinux Server 6.4 x64,Fedora 19 x64,openSUSE 12.1 x86,PBXware 3.1 x86,Scientific Linux 6.2 x64,Slackware 13.37 x64,Windows 2012 Standard Edition R2 - 64 bit